Youth Motorcycle Trials

 • "Dab" Management: Learning to navigate sections without setting feet on the ground, which results in penalties.

-Whilst all this may seem daunting to the novice Trials rider, the sport is run by a dedicated team of Volunteers through a network of Motorcycle Clubs.
-Many of these clubs have been in existence for over 100 years, with skills and knowledge passed from generation to generation.
+Whilst all this may seem daunting to the novice Trials rider, the sport is run by a dedicated team of Volunteers .
+Many of these clubs have been in existence for over 100+ years, with skills and knowledge passed from generation to generation.
 The inclusive nature of the sport and the Trials Management Committee’s desire to grow the sport through new entrants ensures that any youth joining the sport is nurtured through a carefully structured youth rider grading programme.

 In 2026 the MCI will run approximately 20 competitive Trials events and 10-15 practice or training days.
 New entrants are as young as 4 years old and progress through the grades from Youth E all the way to Youth A. Once riders reach the age of 17-18 years of age they generally move to Adult grades from Elite to Sportsman grades.